lostinfinite/lostinfinite/README.md

-# Hi there, I'm LostInfinite 👋
+# Hi there, I'm Sage 👋

 Welcome to my GitHub profile!
 I'm a passionate web developer, always exploring the infinite possibilities of the web.
 Inspired by the creativity and community spirit of platforms like Roblox, I aim to bring similar enthusiasm and innovation to my work.